manifold-systems/manifold/manifold-deps-parent/manifold-xml/README.md

 The `create()` method defines parameters matching the `required` properties defined in the JSON Schema, if the type is plain XML or no `required` properties are specified, `create()` has no parameters.

-Since `Catelog` is a plain XML file, as opposed to a JSON Schema structured XML file, you can use create an empty instance of `Catelog` with `create()` and then modify it using _setter_ methods to change properties:
+Since `Catelog` is a plain XML file, as opposed to a JSON Schema structured XML file, you can create an empty instance of `Catelog` with `create()` and then modify it using _setter_ methods to change properties:
 ```java
 import com.example.Catelog;